Skip to main content

 Law Enforcement Safety

 Pre-service planning and risk assessment: Before serving a protection order, gather as much information as possible about the respondent, including their criminal history, any known weapons, previous behavior, and the location where the order will be served.
+Always be sure to read the petition for the protection order to get insights into the restrained person’s behavior, firearm access/possession, motivations, and any specific threats to law enforcement including threats to “suicide by cop.”

 Document service: Accurately document the service of the protection order, including the date, time, location, and any relevant observations or interactions.
 This documentation can be critical for future legal proceedings.